-Just like with paper FastPasses I still highly recommend that you use FastPass+ for the first group (assuming it's available on the attraction).
-This means that you'd get FastPasses for just the number of people riding in the first group.
+Just like with paper FastPasses I still highly recommend that you use FastPass+ for only the first group.
+This means that you'd get FastPasses for just the number of people riding in Group 1.

 Once your group shows up during the FastPass window (the whole group should show up, including the non-riding child), the Cast Member will scan the MagicBands or tickets of the rest of the group (Group 2).
 Group 2 will then have the Rider Switch pass added to their My Disney Experience account.
 That Rider Switch pass will then allow Group 2 to use the FastPass+ line.